FMCG Distinguishing Features

 5. After-sales services

 It’s not the end of the sales process when your customers complete purchases.
 There are a lot of after-sales works you need to take care of to increase customer retention.
-After-sales services are about how you follow up after your customers after they left such as keeping in touch with them, dealing with negative feedbacks, and the worst is they return your products and you have to refund them.
+After-sales services are about how you follow up with your customers after they left such as keeping in touch with them, dealing with negative feedback, and the worst is they return your products and you have to refund them.

 There are a lot of hidden potentials in FMCGs for both old and new merchants.
 The matter is not how long you are in this industry but how smart you are in business strategies.

 We hope that 5 tips in this blog are useful for you.
-If you have some more effective tactics, please share with us in the comment.
+If you have some more effective tactics, please share them with us in the comment.